 Email analytics, without the headache.

 You don’t have to be an analytics expert to measure the impact of your email marketing efforts and the role this channel is playing in your overall digital marketing strategy.

-Take some time exploring your email reports, choose one area you want to improve in, and check in after each email to track your results.
+Take some time exploring your email reports, choose one area you want to improve in, and check in after each email, tracking your results as you go.

 Not a Constant Contact customer?
 Start your free 60-day trial today.